onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 #> (10, 10, 10)
 ```

-Element grids are of given element types (TRI, TETRA, HEXA, ...) and store a connectivity:
+Element grids are of given element types (TRI, TETRA, HEXA, ...) and store a connectivity `ElementConnectivity`:
 ```python
 # create an TETRA zone
 a = G.cartTetra((0,0,0), (1,1,1), (10,10,10))